Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Potato Game.md

 Each farmer has one field in which they can plant potatoes in.
 They each start with £4000 in cold hard cash (monopoly money).
 The game will last three months, in each of which some potatoes will die.
-Each child will start with 10 small potatoes.
+Each child will start with 15 small potatoes.
 Explain the potatoes are worth £1000 each when sold (they are very special potatoes).

 There are a series of "resistant" flags which will denote who has planted resistant potatoes.
 It costs £2000 for resistant and £1000 for standard.
 Explain that both varieties are the same except the resistant potatoes have a chance to not get sick.
-Players can then opt to spray pesticides or not spray, spraying will reduce their potato loss if disease hits, but the potatoes would be worth only £800 (some people pay more for organic produce -discuss possible environmental effects).
+Players can then opt to spray pesticides or not spray, spraying will reduce their potato loss if disease hits.
 It costs £500 to spray.

-WIP WIP WIP
-The following table says how many potatoes are lost in each risk/spray/resistant combination.
-Each month farmers will spin the weather spinner which will predict the amount of blight risk that month.
+Players can also opt for fertilisers, which will give them an extra potato each round and immunity to poor soil conditions.
+This costs £1000.

+The catch - some people prefer organic potatoes, and will pay more for them if you let them grow without using any of the above!
+Each potato at the end of the game is worth £100 less for each of the above used - discuss at the end of the game why people think so and what the overall impact of each strategy is.

+Next, spin the wheel to determine the scenario.

+**Scenario 1: Drought**
+A terrible drought has come to the farm!
+Plant cells are like little balloons filled with water, which pushes the plant upright - without water a plant will wilt and die!
+Roll the die to determine how many potatoes die in each farm.
+**Scenario 2: Pests**
+Humans like to eat potatoes, and so do all sorts of pests.
+Wireworms love to chew on potato tubers, while potato beetles love chewing on leaves.
+If you have used insecticides, congratulations!
+You do not lose any potatoes.
+Otherwise roll the die to determine how many potatoes die in each farm.
+**Scenario 3: Disease**

+**Scenario 4: Poor soil**

+Discuss why people think organic food is better e.g. belief that food is healthier, better for the environment etc.
+Ask them if they think these thoughts are valid - some people think using special genetically modified crops to prevent disease would make the potatoes unhealthy, but no proof for this claim exists.
+Pesticides and fertilisers - more complicated.
+Pesticides can be dangerous for human health, and there are many strict laws to prevent the use of more dangerous types.
+The types that are allowed break down into safer compounds, and there are strict laws on the maximum allowed to stay on food.
+Similar strict rules exist for fertilisers.
+If not properly used, both could cause damage to the environment - pesticides could enter food chain, fertiliser could cause eutrophication - discuss if these risks are worth the benefits - non-organic crops typically have higher yields, which also mean more people can be fed with less land being used, which may paradoxically mean that more of the environment is protected.

 | Weather       | Sprayed | Resistant | Standard |
 |---------------|---------|-----------|----------|